ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-ten.md

 If my range for Moni is too loose and he can't have KdQd here I still have 41% equity.

-In the unlikely event that Ialso  know Moni also can't have A8 pre-flop my equity drops to 35%.
+In the unlikely event that I also  know Moni also can't have A8 pre-flop my equity drops to 35%.

 If my range is too tight and Moni could have AK my equity goes up to 44%.
 If he